-Following years of heavy foot fall, old staircases are often subject to wear-and-tear.
+Following years of heavy foot fall, old staircases, just like hallway floors, are often subject to wear-and-tear.
 In order to minimise greater structural damage in the long-term, it's important to remain on top of basic repairs and maintenance.

 Our practical guide, complete with a maintenance checklist, advice on building regulations and step-by-step guides to fixing everything from staircase treads to spindles, is designed to help you recognise and tackle staircase damage.

 Before you can get started on repairs, it's important to ensure that you're aware of the structure of your staircase, as well as some key terms.

 - At the end of each flight of stairs a 'newel post' supports the handrail and the ‘string’ (a sloping timber board forming the side of the staircase) transfers the weight of the structure to the floor.